SuperOfficeDocs/superoffice-docs/docs/api/diary/services/create-apt-services.md

 ## Walk-through

-In the example, we create an `Appointment` using the `CreateDefaultAppointmentEntityByTypeAndAssociate` method exposed through the agent factory.
+In the example, we create an `Appointment` using the `CreateDefaultAppointmentEntityByTypeAndAssociate` method exposed through the agent.
 The method requires 2 parameters:

 * the type of the requested task
 * the `AssociateID` - the ID for whom the appointment should be created